 Flower Opening - Mike Garbutt

 I'll bet you didn't know that some mornings I wake up speechless, and this morning feels like one of those mornings?
-The Art of War: First you take it, then you hold it, then we clean up the mess for the next generation, I'd say?
+The Art of Reconciliation may be gleamed from not only improving our language, but also applying it as well, whatever it looks like.

 Love, the word, expresses our cell biology's response to a quintessential emotion like no other, I'd say?
 "Love is the answer" or "Love hurts" are common themes in music and life, and hanging on to love during tough times isn't for the feint of heart, I can attest to that.